AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/account-management.md

 See [User management](https://docs.newrelic.com/docs/accounts/accounts-billing/new-relic-one-user-management/user-management-ui-and-tasks/) in the _New Relic_ documentation.

-## Enable and connect New Relic service
+## Configure New Relic for Starter environment

 >[!NOTE]
 >